 “… the world consists of a multitude of single things (substances), each of them characterized by intrinsic properties …” (Audretsch, 2004) p274

-Two thousand years later, this vision of a world of substantial things that cause all effects still dominates thought.
-So why doesn’t physics apply this doctrine to quantum theory?
+Two thousand years later, this vision of a world of things that cause other things still dominates thought, so why not apply it to quantum theory?

 “… paints a picture of the world that is less objectively real than we usually believe it to be.”
 (Walker, 2000) p72.

 In other words, quantum theory contradicts physical realism.
 In addition, if one accepts that part of quantum theory is real, then one must accept that all of it is.

 “… if we are to take y [the quantum field] as providing a picture of reality, then we must take these jumps as physically real occurrences too…” (Penrose, 1994) p331